zopefoundation/zope.contentprovider/docs/motivation.rst

 templates.
 However, pipes are not the answer to componentized user interface, since they cannot simply deal with registering random content for a given page region.
-In fact, I propose that pipelines are orthogonal to content providers, the concept introducted below.
+In fact, I propose that pipelines are orthogonal to content providers, the concept introduced below.
 A pipeline framework could easily use functionality provided by this and other packages to provide component-driven UI design.